 Do Cats Like Avocado?

 Avocados can be added to your cat’s food or given to them as a treat in little amounts.
-Some cats’ feed and treats contain avocado oil or fruit to enhance the quality of the feed.
+Some cats’ feeds and treats contain avocado oil or fruit to enhance the quality of the feed.

 So these are a great choice to start avocado in the cats’ diet because you can be sure your cat is getting the proper amount and not overdoing it.